-"Sorry…" Patamon said, hiding his face in TK's hair, "but we're so high up!…"
+"Sorry," Patamon said, hiding his face in TK's hair, "but we're so high up!…"

 "You fly all the time!"
-TK protested.
+TK said.

 "But I can still see the ground, then!"
 Patamon said.
 "Here, it's like there's nothing down there at all!"